1.2 trillion dollars. Thatâ€™s how much student loan debt the Millennial generation carries.

 Furthermore, if 1% of the loan balance is greater than the actual payment on loan documents or your credit report, the lender must use the one-percent figure.

-New FHA rules around deferred student loans, however, will open homeownership opportunities to an entire population that was locked out of owning a home just months ago.Click to see today's rates (Mar 26th, 2017)
+New FHA rules around deferred student loans, however, will open homeownership opportunities to an entire population that was locked out of owning a home just months ago.Click to see your FHA loan eligibility (Apr 30th, 2017)

 First-time buyers represent a historically low percentage of the market in 2016.
 According to Realtor.org, new buyers made up 32 percent of all home buyers.